Adam Bird

-Adam C. Bird is an American politician who is currently the Ohio state representative in Ohio's 63rd district.
+Adam C. Bird (born 1965) is an American politician who has served in the Ohio House of Representatives since 2021, representing Ohio's 63rd district.
 He won the seat after incumbent Doug Green became term–limited after his fourth term in office.
 He won virtually unopposed in 2020, winning 95.9% to 4.1% to write–in candidates.

+Political positions

+Transgender rights

+In 2024, Bird introduced a bill which would ban transgender people from bathrooms that align with their gender identity in schools.
+The bill was passed and signed into law on November 27, 2024.